JoshOBrien/exiftoolr/README.md

 and install the most up-to-date version of ExifTool into the **exiftoolr** package directory.

-A simple call to `exif_read()` then reads metadata from one or more image or other files, while the function `exif_call()` supports more general calls to underlying ExifTool utility.
+A simple call to `exif_read()` will then read metadata from one or more image or other files into a `data.frame` with one row per file and one column per metadata field.
+The function `exif_call()` supports more general calls to the underlying ExifTool utility (some examples of which are displayed [here][ExifTool-examples]).

 ## What is ExifTool?

 Phil Harvey's [ExifTool][ExifTool-home] is an excellent and comprehensive open source utility for reading, writing and editing meta information in a wide variety of files.
+As noted on the project
+homepage:

-ExifTool supports many different metadata formats including EXIF, GPS, IPTC, XMP, JFIF, GeoTIFF, ICC Profile, Photoshop IRB, FlashPix, AFCP and ID3, as well as the maker notes of many digital cameras by Canon, Casio, FLIR, FujiFilm, GE, HP, JVC/Victor, Kodak, Leaf, Minolta/Konica-Minolta, Motorola, Nikon, Nintendo, Olympus/Epson, Panasonic/Leica, Pentax/Asahi, Phase One, Reconyx, Ricoh, Samsung, Sanyo, Sigma/Foveon and Sony.
+> ExifTool supports many different metadata formats including EXIF, GPS,
+> IPTC, XMP, JFIF, GeoTIFF, ICC Profile, Photoshop IRB, FlashPix, AFCP
+> and ID3, as well as the maker notes of many digital cameras by Canon,
+> Casio, FLIR, FujiFilm, GE, HP, JVC/Victor, Kodak, Leaf,
+> Minolta/Konica-Minolta, Motorola, Nikon, Nintendo, Olympus/Epson,
+> Panasonic/Leica, Pentax/Asahi, Phase One, Reconyx, Ricoh, Samsung,
+> Sanyo, Sigma/Foveon and Sony.

 ## ExifTool and Perl